-There has been greater collaboration across teams and functions.
-For example, strategic reviews now involve teams such as management, regulatory and brand.
+There has also been greater collaboration across teams and functions.
+For example, strategic reviews now involve teams such as management, regulatory, and branding.
 This has enabled the leveraging of expertise and knowledge from each team, in the development of strategic plans that benefit Sanofi as a whole.

 By engaging in stakeholder management, Sanofi has been able to stay in touch with its external environment, and thus their customers.
-More specifically, it makes way for strategic decision making that will benefit Sanofi in the long term.
+More specifically, it makes way for strategic decision-making that will continue to benefit Sanofi in the long term.

 "The Sanofi-PACE relationship truly felt like a partnership."

 – Leah Goodman, General Manager for Malaysia, Singapore and Brunei, Sanofi